Eagles-Chiefs Super Bowl 57 matchup is set: See the early betting odds

 The Super Bowl LVII matchup will see the Philadelphia Eagles take on the Kansas City Chiefs, and the early betting line has already moved significantly.

-The point spread opened at even money (-110) for both teams at FanDuel Sportsbook, but it shifted in favor of the Eagles, who are now favored by 2 points.
+The point spread opened at even money (-110) for both teams at Caesars Sportsbook, but it shifted in favor of the Eagles, who are now favored by 2 points.

-The spread went from even to -1.5 in favor of the Eagles within 30 minutes of the betting line opening at FanDuel, which indicates where the majority of the early money was.
+The spread went from even to -1.5 in favor of the Eagles within 30 minutes of the betting line opening at Caesars, which indicates where the majority of the early money was.

 Super Bowl LVII betting line: Chiefs (+2, +110) vs. Eagles (-130), 49.5 O/U